-Craft Beer in Texas is booming.
-Nationally, an average of 1.5 new breweries open every day.
+Craft Beer in Texas is booming!
+Nationally, an average of 1.5 new breweries opens every day.
 Fredericksburg is home to two breweries, and a third is on the way.
-There is another dozen or so breweries within an hour’s drive in Dripping Springs, Johnson City, Blanco, and Marble Falls.
-Hye, Texas is home ot Garrison Brothers Distillery, and there are a few more in nearby towns.
+There are another dozen or so breweries within an hour’s drive in Dripping Springs, Johnson City, Blanco, and Marble Falls.
+Hye, Texas is home to Garrison Brothers Distillery, and there are a few more in nearby towns.

 LBJ State Historical Park

-Fredericksburg has Presidential history as well.
+Fredericksburg also has Presidential history!
 President Lyndon Baines Johnson played along the banks of the Pedernales River and, during his presidency; his ranch became the Texas White House.
 At the Lyndon B. Johnson National Historical Park on Hwy.
 290 in Stonewall you can tour the ranch, Texas White House, LBJ birthplace, Johnson family cemetery, old Junction School, LBJ’s grandparents’ house and ranch show barn.

 Sauer-Beckmann Living History Farm